On this page:

-Graduate fellows who meet all eligibility criteria as outlined in these guidelines will be formally appointed as a Graduate Fellow through the Office of Human Resources under a non-service, non-payroll appointment classification in (C97XXX).
-The purpose of this appointment procedure is to identify in a common database all graduate fellows who are eligible for health insurance coverage and have access to travel insurance.
+If all eligibility criteria as outlined in the above guidelines are met, the student may be formally appointed as a Graduate Fellow through the Office of Human Resources under a non-service, non-payroll appointment classification in Banner (C97XXX).
+The purpose of this appointment procedure is to identify in a common database all graduate fellows who are eligible for health insurance coverage and are allowed access to travel insurance, as well as to ensure that all requirements for the appointment are understood and completed.

-Appointment as a Graduate Fellow will originate with the principal investigator for fellows supported under training grant awards (e.g., NSF IGERT; GK-12; NIEHS; USDA FAS NNF), the Graduate School for those supported by the NSF Graduate Research Fellow Program (GRFP) and other Graduate School-administered fellowship programs, or with the student's academic program for all other fellowships both internally and externally supported.
+Appointment as a Graduate Fellow originates with, and is administered by, the principal investigator for fellows supported under training grant awards (e.g., NSF IGERT; GK-12; NIEHS; USDA; NNF), the Graduate School for those supported by the NSF Graduate Research Fellow Program (GRFP) and other Graduate School-administered fellowship programs, or with the student's academic program for all other fellowships both internally and externally supported.

 Graduate Fellows are not employees.
 However, through their advanced degree objectives, Graduate Fellows are mentored by Graduate faculty members.